akbarsobirjonov/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-It's a Game.
-You can play it with your friend and know who is good player.
+It's the Tic-Tac-Toe Game.
+You can play it with your friends and know who is the best player.